espocrm/documentation/development/translation.md

 }
 ```

-Where *lg_LG* is the language code. 'lg' is the language code specified by ISO 639, 'CN' is a country code specified by 3166.
+Where *lg_LG* is a IETF language tag. 'lg' is the language code specified by ISO 639, 'CN' is a country code specified by 3166.

 Clear cache after that (Administration > Clear Cache).
 The language will be available at Administration > Settings and user's preferences.